 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?

-- The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research. - There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points)

+There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point)

+There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points)

-Score explanation: There are research opportunities for students, e.g. within the framework of the Master's or doctorate thesis and through their own initiative, for example at the Department of Public Health at the MFac or at the associated institute SwissTPH..
-There are no specifically Planetary Health or Sustainable Healthcare addressing, institutionalised research programs yet.
+Score explanation: There are research opportunities for students, e.g. within the framework of the Master's or doctorate thesis and through their own initiative, for example at the Department of Public Health at the MFac or at the associated institute SwissTPH.

-- 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
-For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors. - The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+4.3.
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
+For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points)

+There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point)

+There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points)

 Score explanation: The Faculty of Medicine has a website that introduces the longitudinal curriculum on Planetary Health and Sustainability in Healthcare and provides further information.
 Continuously updated information on Planetary Health, initiatives, events and mentors is lacking still.
 The university's website and newsletter sporadically present PH-related content online.
-Students at the Medical Faculty will find further information about Health4Future on the students' association website.
+Students at the Medical Faculty will find further information about Health for Future on the students' association website.

-- 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+4.4.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

+Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+(2 points)

+Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)

 Score explanation: There is a local section of the national "Health for Future Switzerland" association which is active in Basel and at the medical school.
-Among other things, they co-organise elective courses for medical students and participate in the institution's sustainability week.
+Among other things, they co-organised elective courses for medical students and participated in the institution's sustainability week.
 "Health for Future Basel" also generally advocates for sustainability in healthcare and medical education.
 They collaborate with the project coordinator for sustainability at the medical school and its affiliated hospital, as well as with the institutions' office for sustainability.
 On a national level the swimsa (Swiss medical students' association) further promotes Planetary Health efforts by working with relevant stakeholders, mostly through the position of a "Liaison Officer for Planetary Health" (LO-PH) based on the position paper about Planetary Health and several other initiatives.

 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?